Existence Is Futile (Cradle of Filth album)

 Existence Is Futile is the thirteenth studio album by English extreme metal band Cradle of Filth, released on 22 October 2021 through Nuclear Blast.
-It is the band's only album to feature keyboardist and backing vocalist Anabelle Iratni and the last album with guitarist Richard Shaw before his departure in May 2022.
+It is the band's only album to feature keyboardist and female vocalist Anabelle Iratni and the last album with guitarist Richard Shaw before his departure in May 2022.
 This album also saw the return of Doug Bradley to provide narration for two tracks.
 It is the sixth Cradle of Filth release on which he appears, but the first since 2011's Evermore Darkly.

 Background

 Describing the album's style, frontman Dani Filth said:

 Fast and slow parts (and faster still), new delectable flavours and those reminiscent of earlier COF albums galore, massive choruses and melancholic drop-downs, old skool melodic NWOBM amid furious, scathing black metal amid apocalyptic groove.
 But I would say it's not very different from 'Cryptoriana'.
 It's not as intricately laced.
 That album spoke of the times it was trying to assimilate and represent.
 This album is about existential terror.
 The threat of everything.
 The end of the world, the end of one's life, existential dread.
 A little hope, I guess in there.
 It's a CRADLE OF FILTH record.
 The songs are strong.
 They're extreme, but it's a mixture of everything.